 Adaptations of Sherlock Holmes in TV Series and Movies

-Sherlock Holmes has been known for his resourcefulness, deductions and brilliant detective skills all of which it makes to be a wonderful character hence there is no wonder that both movie and TV series have proven to be a great success amassing millions of fan around the globe, with their different merchandises (mostly books, games and cds) topping detective fan’s shopping lists for unique and best gifts for men and women.
+Sherlock Holmes has been known for his resourcefulness, deductions and brilliant detective skills all of which it makes to be a wonderful character hence there is no wonder that both movie and TV series have proven to be a great success amassing millions of fan around the globe, with their different merchandises (mostly books, games and cds) topping detective fan’s shopping lists for unique birthday gift ideas for men and women.

 Still there is no denying the fact that no matter which adaption it is being portrayed in, whether be Robert Downey Jr’s Victorian Era Sherlock where he can fight like a trained martial artist or Benedict Cumberbatch’s modern day detective equipped with all latest modern gizmos like the GPS and Internet, Sherlock will always be fighting crimes in this own intellectual and mysterious ways.
 Both Sherlock Holmes TV series and movies are quite different from each other, with each one having its own flavor of mystery mixed with it, you may be a great admirer of Sherlock who is great at boxing or of Sherlock who is living in 21st century England using his mind palace to unravel mysteries.